ironsilk/mSquaredPlex/readme.md

-## Functions:
+## Services:
-There are two **main services** in this repo:

-I. MAINSTACK

-II.MOVIELIB

-They are not codependent, MAINSTACK, which contains all essential services will run just fine without MOVIELIB.
-Both of them maintain their own **mysql DB** instance.

-### MAINSTACK

-Contains the following services:

 - **Telegram service** - A telegram bot which can be queried for any IMDB title, link or ID and allows the user to download these movies if found on filelist.
-  This service also implements a routine which retrieves from it's own database (which is updated by the followin myimdb service) any movies from the user's watchlist and allows the user to download these movies if they are available on filelist.
+  This service also implements a routine which retrieves from its own database (which is updated by the following myimdb service) any movies from the user's watchlist and allows the user to download these movies if they are available on filelist.

     This service employs a simple one-time authentication routine which will automatically give the user acces to PLEX and to the following newsletter service.

+    TODO rewrite the bot, logic is a bit tangled.

+    TODO make another authentication system, use the built-in telegram method.

 - **MyIMDB service** - Watches the user's IMDB profile and keeps track of his rated movies and watchlist.
-Any new movie in the Watchlist gets notifications via the Telegram service while the rated movies are used to filter out which new filelist movies to send via the newsletter.
+For any new movie in the Watchlist the user gets notifications via the Telegram service while the rated movies are used to filter out which new filelist movies to send via the newsletter.
 Each user will receive a personalised newsletter depending on the movies which he has seen.
-This also syncs with the user's PLEX activity so any watched movie in plex will be recorded here also.
+This also syncs with the user's PLEX activity so any watched movie in plex will be taken into account.

 - **Newsletter service** - Gets the last 100 new filelist torrents, filters them as described in MyIMDB service and sends them to each user via email.

 - **TorrAPI** - An API which receives download requests from the Telegram service or from the Newsletter service and communicates with the Transmission docker in order to download these movies.
-This service also employs a routine which syncs torrent statuses with Transmission.
-This feature is used afterwards when a user tries to download a movie which is already downloaded.
+This service also employs a routine which syncs torrent statuses from Transmission to the postgres database.

-### MOVIELIB

-Contains the following services:

-- **IMDB refresher service** - Will download the dumps from IMDB and replicate the database locally.
-Slow and painful service, main reason why there are two mysql db instances.
-Should be ran maybe once a month.

-- **OMDB/TMDB services** - Will look in the main IMDB mirrored databases and try to get info from OMDB/TMDB for all movies there.

-The goal for this second stack is to get a local movie database which could finally be used to make recommendations based on the user's ratings or watch history.
-It also provides a faster response when searching for movies with telegram.
-When the service is not running or not even configured the MAINSTACK will get all data directly from the internet so no functions will be affected.
+## TODO

+- ask user who asked for download and didnt watch the movie before deletion and maybe confirm in with the admin.
+- Show my watchlist.

+## Wishlist
+- recommend a movie - later stages, complex.
+- Favorite a director/actor whatever and receive notifications when a new movie of his/hers is available.

 ## Deployment: